digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/security.rst

 In the example below the encrypted private key storage integration is enabled for a participant node (called ``participant1``).
-The same applies for any other node, such as a domain manager, a mediator or a sequencer.
+The same applies for any other node, such as a sync domain manager, a mediator, or a sequencer.

 The most important setting that enables an encrypted private key storage using a KMS is ''type = kms''.
 This is shown below.
 If this is not specified, Canton